gvwilson/teachtogether.tech/_chapters_en/online.md

 learners to online multimedia treatments of Newton's First and Second Laws in one of four styles:

-- **Exposition:**
+Exposition:
-  concise lecture-style presentation.
+: concise lecture-style presentation.

-- **Extended Exposition:**
+Extended Exposition:
-  as above with additional interesting information.
+: as above with additional interesting information.

-- **Refutation:**
+Refutation:
-  Exposition with common misconceptions explicitly stated and refuted.
+: Exposition with common misconceptions explicitly stated and refuted.

-- **Dialog:**
+Dialog:
-  Learner-tutor discussion of the same material as in the Refutation.
+: Learner-tutor discussion of the same material as in the Refutation.

 Refutation and Dialogue produced the greatest learning gains compared to Exposition; learners with low prior knowledge benefited most, and those